 Citizen of the Year awards

-Congratulations to Citizen of the Year Kevin Cail and Young Citizen of the Year Sam Kane, the top citizens for 2019.
+Congratulations to the 2022 City of Greater Bendigo Citizen of the Year Alannah McGregor and the Young Citizen of the Year Jed Zimmer.